QutEcoacoustics/audio-analysis/AudioAnalysis/README.md

 	 - CLI usage
 	 - `analysesavailable`

 Most development actions correlate to an implementation of `IAnalyser` or a custom algorithm.
-For details on implemting the `IAnalyser` workflow refer to [AboutIAnalyser.md](AboutIAnalyser.md)
+For details on implementing the `IAnalyser` work-flow refer to [AboutIAnalyser.md](AboutIAnalyser.md)

 ####Logging
 Every execution of `AP` produces a log file that is saved relative the executables' location in the `LogFiles` directory.
 Log files:

 - Are automatically rolled over on every execution
-- The latest logfile will always be named `Log.txt`
+- The latest log file will always be named `Log.txt`
 - Up to 50 log files will be kept
 - All StandardOutput should be directed to the log provider
 	- **DO NOT USE THE `System.Console.Write*` methods**
 	- Instead use the proper logger or the `LoggedConsole` helper class
 - A new instance of the logger can be created (per class) with the following snippet:
-    `private static readonly ILog Log = LogManager.GetLogger(MethodBase.GetCurrentMethod().DeclaringType);`
+    `private static read-only ILog Log = LogManager.GetLogger(MethodBase.GetCurrentMethod().DeclaringType);`
 - Logging level, output format, and destinations are controlled in `AnalysisPrograms\log4net.config`

 ####Production Code